One in six couples have difficulty conceiving...

 2. The Expression of Your Genes: We are born with the genes we will have for life, but we have the ability to control whether those genes are expressed in certain ways.
 This is what the field of epigenetics studies.
 This emerging field is vast and complicated to understand, so I'll keep it simple.

 While there certainly are dozens of genes that affect fertility, there are also dozens more ways these genes can be expressed.
 The scary thing is that the way the genes are expressed can be passed on to future generations!
-I'll only go into one specific gene here, as this one is becoming quite the hot topic lately.
+I'll only go into one specific gene here, as this one is becoming quite the hot topic lately, although this is only one tiny piece of a very large and complex puzzle, which is what I specialize in (read more about it here).

 MTHFR is an enzyme produced by the body, made by the gene of the same name, Methylenetetrahydrofolate reductase.
 This is just one enzyme in a whole pathway of enzymatic and genetic importance, the methylation pathway.